 She says some of the dumbest (not darnedest) things supposedly coming out of the mouth of an intelligent, well educated public servant.
 Irreconcilable things.
 Completely hypocritical statements.
 Self serving beliefs masked as facts.
 Utter nonsense.

-CEO, Howard Schultz, has written a letter to the heads of major corporations on the New York Stock Exchange and NASDAQ asking them to join him in boycotting all political donations to all politicians in Washington, until they “get the country’s economic circulatory system flowing again.”
+The Starbucks CEO, Howard Schultz, has written a letter to the heads of major corporations on the New York Stock Exchange and NASDAQ asking them to join him in boycotting all political donations to all politicians in Washington, until they “get the country’s economic circulatory system flowing again.”
 Spend political money creating jobs, not buying politicians, he says.

 It’s probably a bit facile to say one could understand the reasons for the problems in the US economy in under three minutes, but Robert Reich does a nice job of supplying the basic starting points for research.